Why your brand matters

 Leave a lasting memory

-A company is only as important as the memory it creates in its customers’ minds.
 That memory is the essence of your brand.
 Branding is the discipline of curating that memory.

 Think about the great brands like Disney or Harley Davidson.
 Disney makes us feel like magic is possible.
 Harley Davidson makes us feel free, even if we only ride a motorcycle 80 miles a year.
 We remember how these brands make us feel long after we’ve interacted with them.
 They’ll be with us when we’re ready to make our next purchase.
 This is the benefit of curating a lasting memory.